-Immerse yourself in a classic combination of Arabian allure, contemporary opulence, and lively urban atmosphere at Souk Al Bahar Dubai, the famous waterfront market of Dubai that is built upon heritage-inspired architecture and modern shopping, dining, and great views.
+Immerse yourself in a classic combination of Arabian allure, contemporary opulence, and a lively urban atmosphere at Souk Al Bahar Dubai, the famous waterfront market of Dubai that is built upon heritage-inspired architecture and modern shopping, dining, and great views.
 Souk Al Bahar, located in the very centre of Downtown Dubai, near the spectacular Burj Khalifa and the dynamic Dubai Fountain lake, presents a one-of-a-kind combination of retail therapy, tasty food, cultural atmosphere, and a really amazing skyline.
 This guide will be your companion to discover, plan and enjoy Souk Al Bahar to the maximum, no matter if you are staying for just a few hours or arranging for the entire night out.

-The Souk Al Bahar has more than 100 shops and 22 restaurants, cafés, and lounges.
-Souk Al Bahar is a place where shoppers, culture lovers, and foodies can all come together in a single atmospheric roof, whether you are immersed in Arabian heritage or just looking for a nice evening out.
+Souk Al Bahar features around 20–50 shops and 17+ restaurants and cafés .Souk Al Bahar is a place where shoppers, culture lovers, and foodies can all come together in a single atmospheric roof, whether you are immersed in Arabian heritage or just looking for a nice evening out.

 Seasonal Tip: Souk Al Bahar is a perfect place to visit at any time, but evenings and the winter months (October–March) provide the best atmosphere: cooler weather, ambient lighting, lake reflections, and pleasant walks along the promenade.